fizaayesha/face-recognition/README.md

 ### _Basic Banking System this project is the showcase that how banking system actually works.
 In banks, employee transafers customers no 1's money to the customer no 2.
-My project also perform the same operation but with extra security where admin(employee) have to register with username and a unique feature that face recognition of the admin will be necessary during registration, when admin registered successfully, then he/she have to login with same username and sit in the same posture when she/he was sitting during registration, when someone try to login usong photograph she/he unable to register, now when the admin loggedin successfully he/she can do transactions from one accountholder to the another._
+My project also perform the same operation but with extra security where admin(employee) have to register with username and a unique feature face recognition of the admin will be necessary during registration, when admin registered successfully, then he/she have to login with same username and sit in the same posture when he/she was sitting during registration, when someone try to login usong photograph he/she unable to register, now when the admin loggedin successfully he/she can do transactions from one accountholder to the another._

 #

 # **_Python version 3.7.7 must be installed in your system_**

 ## **In the project directory, split three terminals and you can run the commands given below in the terminals separately:**